Why Food Retailers Require EDI 856 Advance Ship Notices (ASNs)

 Why do retailers require ASNs from suppliers?

-Retailers use ASNs to automate warehouse receiving, verify shipments against purchase orders, and improve supply chain visibility.
+Retailers use ASNs to automate warehouse receiving, verify shipments against purchase orders and improve supply chain visibility.
 Electronic shipment notices help reduce manual data entry and allow retailers to track products more efficiently.
+For large retailers handling thousands of daily shipments, ASNs are essential for operational efficiency.

 Molly Goad